Tajikistan Travel Advice

 Permits to travel to Gorno-Badakhshan Autonomous Oblast (GBAO) areas can be suspended at short notice, this is due to the security situation in Afghanistan.
 Check with the Tajikistan Embassy for the latest status.

 There have been serious security incidents such as armed clashes near the border of Afghanistan close to the town of Khorog within Gorno-Badakhshan Autonomous Oblast (GBAO).
 Areas near to Dushanbe International Airport, Tajik/Kyrgyz border, the villages of Kok-Tash and Chorkuh and in the Romit Valley have also experienced armed violence.
-There is an increased security presence in these areas; take caution during your travels as there is a risk of further localised violence.
+There is an increased security presence in these areas; the nbest travel advice for Tajikistan is to be caution during your travels as there is a risk of further localised violence.

 The borders of the country can be closed at any time with its surrounding countries and are not all open to foreign travellers.
 You should check with the Tajikistan Embassy if you are able to travel across borders.
 Borders which are currently open to British nationals are: